-An article on nudist etiquette from The Well Written Woman warns against prospective visitors to nudist colonies wearing anything too sexy or revealing.
-According to the ethos of the naturalism movement, the point of hanging out naked lies in casting off the chains of societally-dictated sexuality in order to relax.
-You're headed to a nudist colony, not a strip club.
+An article on etiquette from The Well Written Woman warns against prospective visitors to nudist colonies wearing anything too revealing.
+According to the ethos of the naturalism movement, the point of hanging out naked lies in casting off the chains of societal "rules" to relax.

 At Desert Sun, clothing isn’t required anywhere on the property, however nudity is a must at the pools, Jacuzzis and while on the pool decks.
 And no need to bring a swimsuit since those are banned too.
 Owner Elizabeth Young says, “Unlike some places, requiring nudity in and around the pool puts everyone on the same level and there is no judgment.
 Desert Sun Resort has found that this works well for first timers to feel comfortable.
 There is nothing worse than being at a clothing optional resort and you are the only one nude in the pool.”

-This was unexpected.
+So, this was an unexpected rule.
 If you're visiting a nudist colony that's anywhere near a wild animal reserve (or any other places with apex predators or cheeky buggers like chimpanzees), it's probably a good idea to avoid all creatures that would happily snap off your parts.

 Cypress Cove, a nudist resort and spa in swampy Florida, strongly recommends against feeding the alligators.
 Mainly because they're alligators, and, naked or not, they are dangerous.